-(1) The anticipated permanent mortgage loan interest rate for each 2021 Series J Mortgage Loan is inclusive of servicing and credit enhancement fees.
+(3) For a description of the Construction LOC, see "Appendix F-Description of Supplemental Security and Subsidy Programs-Supplemental Security" in Part II of this Official Statement.
+(4) The anticipated permanent mortgage loan interest rate for the 2021 Series I Senior Mortgage Loan is inclusive of servicing and credit enhancement fees.

-(2) For a description of the ML Restructuring and LAMP programs, see "Appendix F-Description of Supplemental Security and Subsidy Programs-Subsidy Programs" in Part II of this Official Statement.
+(5) For a description of the ELLA program, see "Appendix F-Description of Supplemental Security and Subsidy Programs-Subsidy Programs" in Part II of this Official Statement.